-The operational phase of the exercise will be conducted at suitable worksites that provide realistic
+The operational phase of the exercise will be conducted at suitable worksites that provide realistic settings and technical complexity commensurate with the level of reclassification being sought.
+They must allow for:

-Provision of structural steel, reinforced concrete, timber, metal plate and metal bars for breaking/cutting operations (see IEC/R checklist for exact dimensions)

-- o The technical venues - and scenarios will enable the USAR team to demonstrate all technical skills required by the IER checklist, including canine search which is optional for Medium and a requirement for Heavy - o If a Heavy USAR team is undertaking a re-classification, exercise planning will ensure there are two separate worksites available at any given time.
-Separate worksites are defined as any worksite that requires completely separate logistical support, and also note that USAR team members will not be permitted to walk between the BoO and worksites or between the worksites16.
+- Provision of structural steel, reinforced concrete, timber, metal plate and metal bars for breaking/cutting operations (see IEC/R checklist for exact dimensions) - The venues and scenarios will enable the USAR team to demonstrate all technical skills required by the IER checklist, including canine search which is optional for Medium and a requirement for Heavy teams. - o If a Heavy USAR team is undertaking a re-classification, exercise planning will ensure there are two separate worksites available at any given time.
+Separate worksites are defined as any worksite that requires completely separate logistical support, and also note that USAR team members will not be permitted to walk between the BoO and worksites or between the worksites18.
 During the first meeting with the LEMA, the USAR team will receive orders to work at two separate locations; two work sites need to be operated continuously throughout the exercise. - The venue manager will supply timber, oxygen, and other consumables on request (through LEMA) as the USAR team is restricted to the equipment cache with which they would deploy internationally.
-During the EU MODEX exercise, no other equipment17 from external sources may be utilised. - Lifting & towing: Rigging, lifting, and moving steel reinforced structural concrete columns and beams using pneumatics, hydraulics, winches as part of a de-layering operation.
-Teams are
+During the EU MODEX exercise, no other equipment19 from external sources may be utilised. - Lifting & towing: Rigging, lifting, and moving steel reinforced structural concrete columns and beams using pneumatics, hydraulics, winches as part of a de-layering operation.
+Teams are required to lift and move a load with the purpose of gaining access to a victim and also lifting operations with the use of a crane with a capacity to match or exceed the lift requirement of the classification being sought. - The provision of patients and props to enable the USAR team to demonstrate its medical component.
+This includes the requirement to perform a field amputation and dismemberment.
+It is suggested that a shoulder or hind quarter of beef, lamb, or pork (consideration must be given to any cultural/religious issues) be used.
+The bone will not be exposed prior to the procedure starting. - Provision of facilities that will allow the USAR team to conduct a vertical raising and lowering operation, and a system that allows for the movement of a victim from a high point laterally to a safe point below. - Provision of suitable facilities to allow the USAR team to conduct search and rescue operations and utilise safety equipment in confined spaces. - Area reconnaissance (ASR1, ASR2) with an analysis of needs leading to an immediate request for rescue support from within the team structure. - Initial search operations (physical, canine, technical)